Are you the Future Lawyer of the Year?

 We’re searching UK universities to find the most outstanding Future Lawyer of the Year.
 We are looking for an innovative and logical thinker who is focused on the future.

 Applications for the awards are now closed.

-The chance to work at Allen & Overy and a trip to Europe!
-The lucky winner will secure four weeks' work experience at FUSE, Allen & Overy's tech innovation hub, and a two-day visit to one of its European offices.
+The chance to work at Allen & Overy and receive a coaching call with a partner!
+The lucky winner will secure four weeks' work experience at FUSE, Allen & Overy's tech innovation hub.
 In addition to this, upon passing Allen & Overy's technical assessment, you will also be considered for a training contract.

 We are delighted to introduce the 2020 finalists for this award.